bcaro/wifilightV2-doc/docs/en_US/index.md

 ## Compatibility

 Many brands are compatible including Sonoff.
 -  Switches, wall sockets, switch: simple of all brands
 -  Switches, wall outlets, switch: multiples of all brands
 -  2 types of lamps (test both types)
 -  Sonoff TH10 / 1H16 temperature sensor
 -  Sonoff Basic, RF, POW, Mini
 -  Sonoff Dual
 -  Sonoff 4CH / 4CH PRO
 -  Sonoff Touch
 -  Sonoff S20 / S26
 -  Sonoff T1 / TX
 -  Sonoff SLAMPHER
 -  Sonoff T4EUC1
-- Sonoff RF bridge 433 for sensors only (door, detector, remote control)
+-  Sonoff RF bridge 433 for sensors only (door, presence detector, remote control)

 For multichannel devices (like the Sonoff 4CH) you have to create as many wifilightV2 devices as there are channels, a copy of the first created easy task, then you have to change the channel number.

-For other devices (Sonoff Ifan, dimmer for example) or if the configuration does not work and after embedding the device in Jeedom (with the Sonoff Basic configuration for example) locate in the logs:
+For devices not present in this list (Sonoff Ifan, dimmer for example) or if the configuration does not work and after integrating the device into Jeedom (with the Sonoff Basic configuration for example) locate in the logs:

 Receive after decode: {...............}